ctp-eos/ctp-sci/CTP: Grand Unification.md

-# CT∞ > PE = mc² – A CTP Conscious Translational Physics Grand Unification Principle
+# CT∞>PE=mc² – A CTP Conscious Translational Physics Grand Unification Principle
-## Building on Einstein's incomplate works.
+## Building on Einstein's incomplete works.

 ### Abstract
-Einstein's *E = mc²* describes the energy content of mass but does not account for the deeper non-physical substrates of the universe—what **CTP Conscious Translational Physics** calls the **C-domain**.
-This article introduces the **CT∞ > PE = mc²** formulation, positing that Conscious and Translational Energy (C-energy and T-energy) vastly exceed the physical energy (PE) described by Einstein.
-This model resolves longstanding anomalies including dark matter, dark energy, and UAP propulsion mechanics.
+Einstein's *E=mc²* describes the energy content of mass but does not account for the deeper non-physical substrates of the universe—what **CTP Conscious Translational Physics** calls the **C-domain**.
+This article introduces the **CT∞>PE=mc²** formulation, positing that Conscious and Translational Energy *(non-physical C-energy and T-energy)* vastly exceed the physical energy (PE) described by Einstein.
+This model resolves longstanding anomalies including dark matter, dark energy, and UAP propulsion or C-domain Mechanics.

 ---